Oklahoma Bass Anglers Tube & Mini Boat Association

 - All motions & changes for upcoming year will be submitted to the president prior to current year’s banquet.

-- The Classic Lake will be voted on at the 5th Point regular season tournament
+- The Classic Lake will be voted on at the 9th Point regular season tournament and a slot lake cannot be picked for the Classic tournament.

 - All rules apply to the Classic Tournament